You can generate a billing statement for a specific patient or account. You can then print and send that statement to the patient or guarantor.

 Statement Start Date

-Note: On the statement, a balance forward amount will appear for the account's balance up to the specified date.
+On the statement, a balance forward amount will appear for the account's balance up to the specified date.

 Patient View - Select this option to include transactions for the current patient.
 This option is not available if the patient is the guarantor for only himself or herself (the Guarantor View option will be used).

 Include credit card payment options - Select this check box to have credit card payment options appear on the statement.